Hayley Williams shares behind-the-scenes 'Sugar On The Rim' video

 The song appears on the Paramore frontwoman’s debut solo album ‘Petals For Amor’.
 “Pulsing and stuttering, ‘Sugar on the Rim’ sounds like a bassy dance thumper blasting from the hefty speakers of a rapidly speeding car,” NME wrote in a four-star review.

 Williams has now posted an official video for the track, which finds the musician recording in the studio and lounging around her home.
-The lyrics, meanwhile, appear across the bottom of the screen.
+The lyrics, meanwhile, are presented across the bottom of the screen.

 At the top of the self-shot clip, Williams motivates herself to get out of bed and complete ‘Sugar…’: “If you finish this song today you can take a bath, read a book, go on a walk, go out to dinner… Or you can maybe go to the studio and see what those bozos are doing today.”